CommandPost/CommandPost-Website/index.md

 CommandPost supports **macOS Mojave, Catalina, Big Sur & Monterey**.

-It has native support for both Intel and Apple Silicon Mac's.
+It has **native** support for both Intel and Apple Silicon Mac's.

-It requires **Accessibility Permissions**, so you'll need your computer's **Administrator Password**.

-macOS Catalina, Big Sur & Monterey now require **Screen Recording** permission, so we can determine window positions.
+We use Apple's built-in Accessibility API, which requires both **Accessibility** and **Screen Recording** permissions, so that we can determine window and button positions.

 ---

 # Applications

+You can use CommandPost to trigger keyboard shortcuts and menubar items on **any** macOS application.

-CommandPost supports **Final Cut Pro 10.4.4** to **10.6.1**.
+CommandPost also has deep support for **Final Cut Pro 10.4.10** to **10.6.1**.

 It has basic support for **Adobe After Effects 2020** and later.

 It has limited experimental support for **DaVinci Resolve 16.2.7** and later.

-It also has built-in basic support for a number of common apps, and you can add your own custom apps to most of the control surface preferences.

 ---